-NATIONAL: RETAIL WITH SELF CHECK OUTS AND BEYOND
+NATIONAL RETAIL CHAINS WITH SELF CHECK OUTS AND BEYOND

 “With Decathlon Scan & Go, customers can simply scan and pay for items using their smartphone, automatically disabling the RFID security tag to leave them free to exit the store without any need to queue or wait at the checkout,” explains Sylvain Deschamps, City Sports Leader, Decathlon Noida.

 Eliminating the need for queuing has been one of the key competitive advantages driving the success of online retail over the last decade.
 The store has dedicated sections for women, men, children and teenagers.
 Its dedicated space for fitness aficionados adds another dimension to this outlet, while the community space provides customers an opportunity to practice their favourite fitness activities – be it augmented reality golf, simulator zone or skating rink.
 It is nothing less than a sportsman’s paradise offering 50 sports and more than 5,000 sports products under one roof.